IHE/RAD.IRA/input/pagecontent/rad-x3.md

 > Note: This message is not a traditional message in a transaction between two devices; the primary focus is on the required behavior of the Receiver upon receiving the event from the Manager triggered by the request from the Sender.
 The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Receiver and it is agnostic about the specific event.

 ##### 2:3.X3.4.3.1 Message Semantics

+The Receiver shall validate the context in the received event.
+If each context does not conform to the corresponding resource definition, then return an error.

 The Receiver shall keep track of the `report` context (i.e. the anchor context).